Showing posts with label Fort Lauderdale communities. Show all posts

 • The $3 million Ocean Manor, south of the Galt Ocean Mile Hotel and Beach Club, was built as a co-op and hotel with 84 apartments (about $19,000 to $63,000 with yearly rental fees, an unusual financial arrangement) and 102 hotel rooms.
 The Starlight roof supper club topped the building.
 Johnny Carson later called the Ocean Manor home when he was in town.**

 • The nearby Edgewater Arms was, at sixteen stories, the tallest among the new Galt Mile buildings.
-It was also a co-operative and consisted of 88 apartments, which ranged from $21,400 to $47,900.
+It was also a co-operative and consisted of 88 apartments ranging from $21,400 to $47,900.
 Its maintenance charges ranged from $75 to $125 monthly.

 The strip's access road, then called Galt Drive, parallel to A1A north of Oakland Park, was still under construction in 1958.